Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UGVD5V/lost-on-a-snowy-mountain-nya">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWJN90/the-princesss-ordeal">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Bananya is snowboarding on a snowy mountain that hosts all kinds of winter sports, but<br>suddenly he disappears.
-Baby Sweet goes looking for him, clinging to her memories of all<br>the time they've spent together.
-Will she manage to find Bananya?</p>
+<p align="center">Liliana meets the emperor to discuss receiving aid from him.
+She must make a great<br>personal sacrifice to solidify this.
+She is ready to do so, but Hajime seems to<br>have other plans.</p>
 </td>
 </tr>
 </table>